karttur/setup-theme-blog/_posts/2018/2018-01-15-common-assets.markdown

 ```

 The example above shows the yml entry for the map shown at the top of this page.

+<span class='file'>images.yml</span> must be copied to the <span class='file'>\_data</span> folder of the repository.
+As the image library grows grows, so will <span class='file'>images.yml</span>.
+But because Jekyll produces static web-pages, there is no no need to update <span class='file'>images.yml</span> for existing repositors unless you add new pages with new images.

 ### Linking images.yml to the page